 Executive Boulevard Area: Executive Boulevard is a public street, accessed off of Airmont Road near the NYS Thruway interchange.
-The surrounding area has been under development for over 3035 years (as market conditions warrant) in accordance with an overall site plan originally approved by the Town of Ramapo.
+The surrounding area has been under development for over 35 years (as market conditions warrant) in accordance with an overall site plan originally approved by the Town of Ramapo.
 A Crowne Plaza Hotel with a catering hall (E-3 on the Map) and three office buildings (E-1, E-2 and E-3 on the Map) are currently located there.
-The last There is only one undeveloped parcel of 5.59 acres (E-5 on the Map) remaining unconstructed on the original site plan to be developed.
-A medical office building previously approved (directly west of the Crowne Plaza), had a building permit issued in 2016(E-6) bordering Airmont and Montebello Roads, but there has been no with access from Executive Boulevard, is currently under construction activity since that time.
+There is only one undeveloped parcel of 5.59 acres (E-5 on the Map) remaining on the original site plan to be developed.
+A medical office building (E-6) bordering Airmont and Montebello Roads, but with access from Executive Boulevard, is currently under construction.

-Executive Boulevard also abuts several zoned commercial properties, including the 46-acre site zoned for commercial use (Map O-1), currently owned by the New York Archdiocese (identified as O-1 on the Inventory Map) and currently used as a Sisters of Life convent.
-There is an entrance to this property off of Montebello Road.
+Executive Boulevard also abuts the 46-acre site zoned for commercial use (Map O-1), currently owned by the New York Archdiocese and used as a Sisters of Life convent.
+There is an entrance to this property off Montebello Road.
 This property is zoned LO-C and is substantially undeveloped, except for the convent building and both an abandoned pool house that was converted to additional dormitories and an abandoned garage that was converted to office space since the last Comprehensive Plan.
-The Archdiocese has indicated its plans to continue to own and use the property for the foreseeable future; and it has been making significant improvements to the property (e.g., stone walls along Montebello Road) in keeping with this stated intention.
+The Archdiocese has indicated its plans to continue to own and use the property for the foreseeable future.